 Fort Frederick is one of the most popular things to do in Trincomalee, Sri Lanka.
-This Fort is thousands of years old and has stood the test of time.
+This Fort is hundreds of years old and has stood the test of time.

 Today, you can visit the fort and explore the grounds.
 Below are a couple of temples you can check out within the Fort, but in my opinion, having a relaxing juice at the Fort with a view of Trincomalee is one of the best things to do at Fort Frederick.

 Once you enter Fort Frederick, you continue along the road towards Koneshwaram Temple (the famous Hindu temple).
 On the way to the temple, there are many different vendors lining the walkway, many of these vendors are actually fresh fruit juice restaurants with an amazing view of Trincomalee and Uppuvali Beach.

 On a hot summer day, this is the perfect way to relax especially if you are doing a full day of sightseeing or just walked the hot ground of the Koneshwaram Temple!